Michael Pollack (songwriter)

 Michael Ross Pollack (born April 26, 1994) is an American songwriter and record producer.
-He has written songs for artists such as Miley Cyrus, Maroon 5, Justin Bieber, Selena Gomez, Katy Perry, Jonas Brothers, Beyoncé, Lizzo, and Kelly Clarkson, among others.
-He co-wrote Maroon 5's 2020 single "Memories", which peaked atop Billboards Radio Songs chart, along with Justin Bieber's "Ghost" and Miley Cyrus' "Flowers".
-The latter also peaked the Billboard Hot 100, becoming his first co-writing credit to do so.
+He has written songs for artists such as Miley Cyrus, Beyoncé, Maroon 5, Justin Bieber, Selena Gomez, Katy Perry, Jonas Brothers, Benson Boone, Lizzo, and Kelly Clarkson, among others.
+He co-wrote Maroon 5's 2019 single "Memories", which peaked atop Billboards Radio Songs chart, along with Justin Bieber's "Ghost" and Miley Cyrus' "Flowers", for which he won the Grammy Award for Record of the Year.
+The latter also topped the Billboard Hot 100, becoming his first co-writing credit to do so.

 Early years

 Pollack and his older sister were raised by their parents in Roslyn, New York.
 He started playing piano, singing, and writing songs at a young age.
 In his youth, he performed with a Billy Joel cover band and with Richie Cannata, Billy Joel's longtime saxophonist.

 After graduating from high school, Pollack moved to Nashville, Tennessee to attend Vanderbilt University.
 During his freshman year, Billy Joel hosted a Q&A session for college students at Vanderbilt University's Langford Auditorium.
 Pollack, who was in the audience, asked for permission to accompany Joel on piano for a rendition of New York State of Mind, to which Joel agreed.
 A video of the performance was posted online and quickly went viral, landing Pollack appearances on NBC's Today show, Good Day New York, the Morning Mashup on SIRIUS XM Radio, and The Jeff Probst Show.